REFER A PATIENT - Please click here for details.

 Lipoedema is a chronic condition characterised by a painful and abnormal accumulation of fat cells in the hips, thighs, buttocks, legs and often in the arms.
 The legs may become swollen, bruise easily, feel tender and uncomfortable.

-Sufferers of early-stage Lipoedema often have column-shaped legs and as the condition worsens the fat continues to build up and the lower half of their body becomes heavier.
+Early-stage Lipoedema often causes column-shaped legs and as the condition worsens the fat continues to build up and the lower half of the body becomes heavier.
 The lipoedemic fat can also build up in the arms.
 The fat cannot be exercised or dieted away; nor will weight loss surgery pills potions or powders make the lipoedema weight disappear in the legs in the arms.
 Many patients eat well and exercise yet continue to develop fat on their lipoedemic areas.

 Lipoedema extraction surgery on the arms when affected is often part of the surgical protocol either at the beginning before leg surgery or at the end.
 There are cosmetic and plastic surgeons that work alongside our Lipoedema doctors that can perform liposuction on the abdomen as well as performing skin resection surgery if needed.